 Go Army Sailing

 The next day, four women from all over the country went sailing on a glassy York River.
 The wind meandered as Leslie Sosebee tried to find traction.
 Eventually a ship appeared on the horizon that I took to be a Navy missile cruiser.
-I raised it on marine radio to get our routes coordinated, and a female voice responded, “This is the Army warship USAV Missionary Ridge.
+I raised the captain on marine radio to get our passing coordinated, and a female voice responded, “This is the Army warship USAV Missionary Ridge.
 It turned out to be a Landing Ship Utility, part of an entire fleet of Runnymede large landing craft.
 They said they were simply anchoring, but I had no idea why since there isn’t an Army installation anywhere on the York.
 Ft.
-Eustis is on the James.
+Eustis lies around the bend on the James.

 In the afternoon, Tim Pruitt of Pineville LA took his wife Marisha and two boys sailing.
 By now the wind had picked up to a brisk 10 mph, enabling the couple to alternate on an aggressive helm.
 She said, “I work in a hospital for mentally disabled children, Pinecrest Support and Services Center.
 We have around 400 patients who run the full spectrum of autism.
-People think that’s a miserable job, but I love it.
-I’m used to them.”
+People think that’s a miserable job, but I love it.”

-I told her about the cystic fibrosis girl I took sailing last week, whose service dog is so adroit that it can sense her migraines.
+I told her about the cystic fibrosis girl I took sailing last week, whose service dog is so adroit that it can sense her migraines ahead of time.
 At that point the dog starts barking to alert the parents.
 “We have staff like that,” Marisha said.
 “Some of them have been there so long that they can pick up on the issues of seizures very quickly.”

 She said parents sometimes simply give up on treating their children and they wind up at Pinecrest.
 She sees the gamut of neglect and abuse.
-“Many of our children are court-ordered.
-We don’t accept anyone under 12, and by then adoption isn’t an option.”
+“Many of our children come court-ordered.
+We don’t accept anyone under 12, and by then adoption’s not an option.”
 It sounded like the saddest place in Louisiana.

 Sailing the English Channel